Last Light

 GITHUB_APP_INSTALLATION_ID=789012

-Then add your repos to .hermes.md:
+Then add your repos to agent-context/rules.md:

 ## Managed Repositories